-The result is a portrait series that’s both funny and revealing.
+The result is a portrait portfolio series that’s both funny and revealing.
 Freund’s uniform look feels like something of a blank canvas; it becomes hard to guess much about people’s personalities when they’re wearing his clothes.
 On the other hand, the variety of different styles that Freund tries on lend him a number of possible new personas: businessman, retiree, club kid, student, fashion blogger, athlete.

 We got in touch with Freund to learn more about the story behind the project and what it felt like to try on so many different people’s styles.

 Who are the people photographed?
 How did you approach them to be in the series?

 The photographed people are mostly friends or people that happened to be around while I was shooting because they are somehow in the same circle of friends.
 I started asking my friends, as I felt most comfortable approaching them with the question to exchange their clothes with me.
 Wearing other people’s clothes is a pretty personal thing, and an experience which might be more difficult to share with a complete stranger.
 However there are also people in the series I more or less met for the first time while we were undressing to change clothes.